 If there is a problem with your software there were many willing to lend their services or advice.
 It was extremely usefull.

 When planning your add-on's, how do you go through the process of integrating themes and story with the constraints of the software?

 Luckily I haven't had to worry about this as my software is supporting the other add-ons and such.

 If you could make any computer game that you wanted, which would it be and why?

-What's the status of your add-on development and do you intend to continue to develop them or new add-on's for Planets v4.0 in the future?
+What's the status of your add-on development and do you intend to continue to develop them for Planets v4.0 in the future?

 Where do you see yourself in 10 years?

 HAH!
 After 51 years I believe less that with age comes wisdom.
 I just hope in 10 more years I will still be able to help my family instead of the other way around.
 I never think of the future it comes fast enough!
 If I wake up in the morning I am a very happy person.